SLICE alignment workflow

 Click to expand.

-Adjust the light sheet so that it is in focus in the center of the field of view and is equally blurry at the edges of the field of view.
+Adjust the light sheet so that it is thinnest in the center of the field of view and is equally thick and blurry at the edges of the field of view.

 -